 Serve the hot shrimp immediately from the pot, or place the shrimp in an ice bath to serve cold.
 Pour them onto a sheet pan with lemon wedges.

-If fresh shrimp are whole, pinch the heads off and rinse them.
-You can also slit their backs and retrieve the vein but don't take the peelings or tails off.
+If the shrimp are fresh, pinch off the heads and rinse them.
+You can also slit their backs and retrieve the vein, but don't take the peelings or tails off.
 This makes eating boiled shrimp much more convenient and less messy.
 My guests always appreciate that gesture.

 The aroma is alluring!